Blinding Edge Pictures: Overview

 In 2015, the company released its first television series Wayward Pines created by Chad Hodge and executive produced by Shyamalan and released by Fox.

-In January 2016, it was announced that Shymalan would executive produce a reboot of Tales from the Crypt as part of TNT's new two-hour horror block.
+In January 2016, it was announced that Shyamalan would executive produce a reboot of Tales from the Crypt as part of TNT's new two-hour horror block.
 The network ordered a 10-episode season that was slated for Fall 2017.
 The series was to keep the episodic anthology format based on the Tales from the Crypt comics by EC Comics rather than the 1989 series, with the Cryptkeeper not being featured in the reboot.
 In June 2017, it was announced that TNT would not move forward with the series due to legal rights.

 In 2019, the company released its second television series Servant, created by Tony Basgallop and executive produced by Shyamalan and released by Apple TV+.

 In February 2023, Shyamalan signed a multi-year first-look directing and producing deal with Warner Bros.
 Pictures, thus ending his deal with Universal Pictures.
 The deal would have Shyamalan and his company develop original projects for the filmmaker to produce and/or direct for WBPG production divisions Warner Bros.
 Pictures and New Line Cinema.
-The first two films from the deal include The Watchers written and directed by Ishana Night Shyamalan and Trap written and directed by Shyamalan, both slated for a 2024 release.
+The first two films from the deal included The Watchers, written and directed by Shyamalan's daughter Ishana Night Shyamalan and Trap, written and directed by Shyamalan, both released in 2024.